derring-do/syllabus/README.md

 [https://derring-do.github.io/syllabus/](https://derring-do.github.io/syllabus/)

+This is a cursorily-curated brain dump of resources related to the kinds of work I do and teach others to do.

 General and [quick (<8 hours)](https://www.readinglength.com/book/isbn-0691158649) introductory text to online social research: *Bit by bit: social research in the digital age.* 2018.
 Salganik, Matthew J. Chapters are concise and accessible with mathematical notes and "What to Read Next" references and exercises at end.
 The online platform also has Hypothesis embedded, which is a [generally useful plugin for all-purpose/cross-Internet annotation. (free account required)](https://web.hypothes.is/start/)

 [Read online](https://www.bitbybitbook.com/en/1st-ed/preface) or [request hard copy from Harvard Library](http://id.lib.harvard.edu/alma/990152301880203941/catalog).